bruhtus/pyv/readme.md

 - `pde` (you can think it as abbrivation for "pyv deactivate environment")
 - `pve` (you can think it as abbrivation for "pyv view-list environment")

-> More details is in usage section

 #### Git Repo Name as Python Venv Name

-If you're to lazy to give a name to every python venv you created like myself, then you can use the git repo name as your python venv.
+If you're to lazy to give a name to every python venv you created (like myself), then you can use the git repo name as your python venv.

-> More details is in usage section.

 #### Familiar Shell Command